GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/user_interface/index.md

 ## Internationalize the UI {: #localize }

 You can use the [`chrome.i18n` API][api-i18n] to internationalize your extension.
-Create directories to house language specific messages within a folder called `_locales`, like this:
+Create directories to house language specific messages within a folder called `_locales/`, like this:

 - `_locales/en/messages.json`
 - `_locales/es/messages.json`